algorandfoundation/puya/docs/src/content/docs/language-guide/errors.md

 - **`error_message`** *(optional)* — human-readable context appended after the code.
   Must not contain `:`.
 - **`prefix`** *(optional)*, defaults to `"ERR"` (`"AER"` is reserved for future ARC specific error codes).
+- **`desc`** *(optional, keyword-only)*, a plain description of the failure.
+When provided, it is used as the error message in the contract's ARC-56 source info instead of the ARC-65 string.
+  It does not change the logged output, and since it is not embedded in the compiled program it does not increase bytecode size.

 Because the prefix, code and message are embedded in the compiled program, keep them short, as they increase bytecode size compared to a plain `assert` or `op.err`.